Brock Pierce: Bitcoin and cryptocurrency

-In 2013, Pierce joined brothers Bart and Bradford Stephens in founding venture capital firm Blockchain Capital (BCC) which was reported to have raised $85 million in two venture funds by October 2017.
+In 2013, Pierce joined brothers Bart and Bradford Stephens in founding venture capital firm Blockchain Capital (BCC), which was reported to have raised $85 million in two venture funds by October 2017.
 Blockchain Capital raised a third fund using digital security offering on the blockchain, one of the first traded security tokens.

 Pierce worked with Mastercoin, a startup that raised capital via an initial coin offering (ICO) in 2013.
-According to Bloomberg, this “kicked off a worldwide ICO craze, with hundreds of startups raising billions of dollars”.
+According to Bloomberg, this "kicked off a worldwide ICO craze, with hundreds of startups raising billions of dollars".

 In March 2014, Pierce and a group of investors filed an offer to purchase the assets of Mt Gox using a Cypriot entity called Sunlot Holdings Ltd. The month before, Mt Gox had shut down operations and filed for bankruptcy in Tokyo after announcing that it had lost 850,000 Bitcoin.

 Pierce was elected Director of the Bitcoin Foundation in May 2014.
 Several members of the Bitcoin Foundation resigned over concerns about the directors.
 The organization announced its insolvency in July 2015.

-In a February 2018 issue of Forbes magazine Pierce was named in the "top 20 wealthiest people in crypto" with an estimated net worth between $700 million and $1.1 billion.
+In a February 2018 issue of Forbes magazine, Pierce was named in the "top 20 wealthiest people in crypto" with an estimated net worth between $700 million and $1.1 billion.

 Pierce was a co-founder of the cryptocurrency Tether with Reeve Collins and Craig Sellars in 2014.
 Tether surpassed Bitcoin in trading volume with the highest daily and monthly trading volume of any cryptocurrency on the market in 2019.
-Tether is a so-called stablecoin because it allegedly maintains $1 dollar in reserves for each tether issued.
+Tether is a so-called stablecoin because it allegedly maintains $1 in reserves for each tether issued.
 In 2020, a court permitted the Attorney General of New York to pursue a claim that Bitfinex, an affiliated exchange, did not disclose the loss of commingled funds.
-In an interview in July 2020, Pierce said his involvement in Tether ended in 2015 but described Tether as "one of the most important innovations in currency."
+In an interview in July 2020, Pierce said his involvement in Tether ended in 2015, but described Tether as "one of the most important innovations in currency."

-Pierce was a co-founder of Block.one, which released EOS.IO software.
+Pierce co-founded Block.one, which released EOS.IO software.
 The ICO raised more than $4 billion, the largest in history.
 By March 2018, Pierce's role at Block.one had changed to chief strategy officer and he resigned from the company that month to pursue community building.

-Pierce led an international delegation to El Salvador in June, 2021, in order to advise the Salvadorian government on their formal adoption of Bitcoin as their national currency.
+Pierce led an international delegation to El Salvador in June 2021, to advise the Salvadorian government on their formal adoption of Bitcoin as their national currency.

 Real estate

-In 2018, Pierce converted a former monastery in the Old City of San Juan, Puerto Rico into his headquarters.
+In 2018, Pierce converted a former monastery in the Old San Juan, Puerto Rico, into his headquarters.

 In 2020, Pierce acquired Dwight Howard's Pierce School Loft in Washington, D.C.
 Originally built in 1893, the Pierce School Lofts are located in a former schoolhouse named for U.S. President Franklin Pierce.
-The Pierce School Loft is currently in use as a meeting place for national and local leaders and politicians.

-In January 2022, Pierce purchased the W Hotel on the island of Vieques, Puerto Rico, which shuttered in the aftermath of hurricane Maria.
+Roundtable Media

+In June 2021, Pierce co-founded Roundtable Media alongside James Heckman and David Bailey.